A History of Coyote Point

 Coyote Point Museum for Environmental Education becomes CuriOdyssey, to better reflect the institution’s revitalization and renewed focus on hands-on science education.

-To download CuriOdyssey’s history as a PDF, click here.
+To download CuriOdyssey’s history as a PDF, click on the button below.

 Source: Coyote Point Museum 50th Anniversary materials